The 5S Method

 ‘Fine and dandy to know, but what’s in it for me?’, I hear you asking.
 But the answer depends entirely on what you’d like to use it for.
 You could implement it on an entirely factory floor to promote efficiency, productivity and waste-free working, which would work just as well with an office space as well.
 Or you could use it at home to control clutter and keep everything pleasant and presentable.
 Whatever type of space you use it in doesn’t really matter though, as it will always lead to the same positive results.
 With the right plan and structure, keeping everything organized, standardized and clutter-free is actually pretty easy and more than worth the effort.

 It is however important to note that 5S shouldn’t be a one-off event; it has to be repeated and reinforced regularly.
 This might sound draconic, but it’s not much effort actually.
 15 minutes a day is ideal, but doing a comprehensive sweep every once in a while is advised.
 5S is a cyclical method and should be repeated regularly.
 This is also why it is very often incorporated as a standard component of organizations’ Continuous Improvement programmes, such as a Lean or Lean Six Sigma implementation.
 The 5S method is the ideal tool with which to start building a culture of Continuous Improvement and gets an entire team or even the full workforce to take ownership over their shared workplace.

-If you’d like to learn more about 5S method and how to put it into practice, you can always give our online 5S course a try.
+If you’d like to learn more about the 5S method and how to put it into practice, you can always give our online Lean 5S training a try.
 You’ll learn the background of this method and get a full step-by-step walkthrough on how to get 5S done.